even4void/aliquote/content/post/texing-in-vim.md

 iabbrev frac@ \frac{DATA}{}<Esc>?DATA<CR>cw
 ```

 Enters [Vimtex](https://github.com/lervag/vimtex) which I discovered when I was reading [How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) a while ago.
-Note that the vimtex+[zathura](/post/nyxt-browser/) is the winning combo here.
+Note that vimtex+[zathura](/post/nyxt-browser/) is the _winning combo_ here.
 Contrary to the author of the blog post, I don't use concealing, nor snippets (see above).

-Things I like: `]]` automagically close the current environment, you can toggle on/off a table of contents in a dedicated sidebar, the `%` matching operator is redefined to highlight opening and closing $\LaTeX$ delimiters, you can compile and preview your file with pre-defined mappings, and there are specific motion operators (e.g., `ic`, `id`, `ie`, `i$`).
+Things I like: `]]` automagically close the current environment, Bibtex keys and labels can be autocompleted using builtin omnicomplete (`C-x C-o`), you can toggle on/off a table of contents in a dedicated sidebar, the `%` matching operator is redefined to highlight opening and closing $\LaTeX$ delimiters, you can compile and preview your file with pre-defined mappings, and there are specific motion operators (e.g., `ic`, `id`, `ie`, `i$`).
 And on top of that, you can use reverse (Ctrl+click from Zathura) and forward (`<localleader>lr` from Vim) search.
 And it just works!
+Zathura is configured as the defaut PDF viewer, and all you have to do is to ensure that `synctex` is active when compiling your $\LaTeX$ document.
+This is already defined in Vimtex default options.
 See also this review: [A Complete Guide on Writing LaTeX with Vimtex in Neovim](https://jdhao.github.io/2019/03/26/nvim_latex_write_preview/).
+(Note that you no longer need to spawn a server since Neovim 0.5+.)

 To compile Knitr standalone documents, I use the following mapping: